henryzt/people-data-table/README.md

 # People Record Table

 This project is built with Vite, React, TypeScript and Tailwind CSS.
+Deployed at https://people-record-table.netlify.app/.

 ## Running the project